-Schools an SEA MUST identify Newly eligible schools an SEA MAY in each tier identify in each tier Tier I Schools that meet the criteria in paragraph (a)(1) in the definition of "persistently lowest-achieving schools."
-Title I eligible elementary schools that are no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(1)(i) in the definition of "persistently lowest-achieving schools" and that are: • in the bottom 20% of all schools in the State based on proficiency rates; or • have not made AYP for two consecutive years.
+Schools an SEA MUST identify in each tier Newly eligible schools an SEA MAY identify in each tier Tier I Schools that meet the criteria in paragraph (a)(1) in the definition of "persistently lowest-achieving schools."
+1 Title I eligible2 elementary schools that are no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(1)(i) in the definition of "persistently lowest-achieving schools" and that are: in the bottom 20% of all schools in the State based on proficiency rates; or have not made AYP for two consecutive years.

-Tier Schools that meet the criteria in Title I eligible secondary schools that are (1)

-II paragraph (a)(2) in the definition of no higher achieving than the highest-

-"persistently lowest-achieving achieving school that meets the criteria in

-schools." paragraph (a)(2)(i) in the definition of

-"persistently lowest-achieving schools" or

-(2) high schools that have had a graduation

-rate of less than 60 percent over a number of

-years and that are:

-• in the bottom 20% of all schools in

-the State based on proficiency rates;

-or

-have not made AYP for two

-consecutive years.

-Tier Title I schools in improvement, Title I eligible schools that do not meet the

-III corrective action, or restructuring requirements to be in Tier I or Tier II and

-that are not in Tier I. that are:

-• in the bottom 20% of all schools in

-the State based on proficiency rates;

-or

-have not made AYP for two years.
+Tier II Schools that meet the criteria in paragraph (a)(2) in the definition of "persistently lowest-achieving schools."
+Title I eligible secondary schools that are (1) no higher achieving than the highest-achieving school that meets the criteria in paragraph (a)(2)(i) in the definition of "persistently lowest-achieving schools" or (2) high schools that have had a graduation rate of less than 60 percent over a number of years and that are: in the bottom 20% of all schools in the State based on proficiency rates; or have not made AYP for two Tier III Title I schools in improvement, corrective action, or restructuring that are not in Tier I. 3 consecutive years.
+Title I eligible schools that do not meet the requirements to be in Tier I or Tier II and that are: in the bottom 20% of all schools in the State based on proficiency rates; or have not made AYP for two years.

-"Persistently lowest-achieving schools" means, as determined by the State - (a)(1) Any Title I school in improvement, corrective action, or restructuring that -
+"Persistently lowest-achieving schools" means, as determined by the State-

-- (i) Is among the lowest-achieving five percent of Title I schools in improvement, corrective action, or restructuring or the lowest-achieving five Title I schools in improvement, corrective action, or restructuring in the State, whichever number of schools is greater; or - (ii) Is a high school that has had a graduation rate as defined in 34 CFR 200.19(b) that is less than 60 percent over a number of years; and - (2) An secondary school that is eligible for, but does not receive, Title I funds that - (i) Is among the lowest-achieving five percent of secondary schools or the lowest-achieving five secondary schools in the State that are eligible for, but do not receive, Title I funds, whichever number of schools is greater; or - (ii) Is a high school that has had a graduation rate as defined in 34 CFR 200.19(b) that is less than 60 percent over a number of years.
+- (a)(1) Any Title I school in improvement, corrective action, or restructuring that - (i) Is among the lowest-achieving five percent of Title I schools in improvement, corrective action, or restructuring or the lowest-achieving five Title I schools in improvement, corrective action, or restructuring in the State, whichever number of schools is greater; or - (ii) Is a high school that has had a graduation rate as defined in 34 CFR 200.19(b) that is less than 60 percent over a number of years; and - (2) An secondary school that is eligible for, but does not receive, Title I funds that - (i) Is among the lowest-achieving five percent of secondary schools or the lowestachieving five secondary schools in the State that are eligible for, but do not receive, Title I funds, whichever number of schools is greater; or - (ii) Is a high school that has had a graduation rate as defined in 34 CFR 200.19(b) that is less than 60 percent over a number of years.